 Privacy’s browser extension, available for Chrome, Safari, Edge, and Firefox, saves you valuable time by autofilling card numbers at checkout. iPhone and iPad users can enjoy faster checkouts with the Safari for iOS extension.

 Privacy’s mobile app for iOS and Android provides added convenience by allowing you to create and manage virtual cards on the go.
+Thanks to Privacy’s integration with 1Password, you can also manage your virtual cards and passwords from a single, secure location in the password manager’s browser extension.

 Start Using Privacy in Four Simple Steps